shaquillekiragu/nc-news-backend/README.md

-# Reddit Newspage Backend Server
+# NC Newspage Backend Server

 ## Description

-This project is the backend of a Reddit-inspired newspage application, providing the data that the frontend of a completed full-stack application would request from it.
+This project is the backend of a Reddit-inspired news application, providing the data for requests made by the corresponding frontend project via RESTful APIs.
 As my first ever complete backend server project, I aim to use this as a demonstration of all my learning up to this point, as well as a display of my current capabilities and foundation for my learning journey in backend development.

 ## Hosted Backend Server